EE Mobile Network Review

 EE offers plans of basically every kind, including SIM Only, Pay Monthly handsets, tablets, mobile broadband, home broadband, data only, and Pay As You Go.

-Its focus of course though is on phones and SIMs, and for these you can get up to unlimited data, paired with either a standard plan (where you basically just get your allowances), or one that comes with one or more ‘Inclusive Extras’.
+Its focus of course though is on phones and SIMs, and for these you can get up to unlimited data, paired with various potential extras.

 Beyond these, if you don’t have unlimited data, then a standard part of EE’s plans is ‘Stay Connected’, which lets you keep using data when your allowance runs out, just at much lower speeds.